Glow-Lang/glow/future/README.md

 ZCash or MimbleWimble on a side-chain.

-- ZK Computations
+- ZK Computations.

 ### Supply Chain

 Public acknowledgements for fixed multiparty workflow on a scalable side-chain.

-- Scaling solution
+- Scaling solution.
-- Contracts that validate claims about logical predicates on the data structures
+- Contracts that validate claims about logical predicates on the data structures.
-- Arbitration in case of dispute
+- Arbitration in case of dispute.
-- Ways to publish encore amendments to otherwise immutable data structure
+- Ways to publish encore amendments to otherwise immutable data structure.

+### Accounting Audit

+Audit accounting based on blockchain.

+Off-chain, on top of supply chain on-chain.

+### DAO

+On top of existing Token:

+- voting for decisions.
+- voting